-In fact, I’m going to tell you how to meet fantastic wedding vendors right now and build genuine relationships which will turn into leads and sales.
-Here are your 4 must dos when networking with wedding vendors:
+In fact, I’m going to tell you how to meet fantastic wedding vendors right now and build genuine relationships that will turn into leads and sales.
+Here are your 4 must-dos when networking with wedding vendors:

 Start by researching other wedding vendors in your area.
 Pay attention to which vendors have similar couples, style, and approach to you.
 These are the wedding vendors you want to focus on meeting because you both want to book the same type of client.
 Make a list of these people and keep track of them.
 Start to follow them and interact with them on social media.

 2. REACH OUT

 Contact those vendors that you would like to meet.
 Start with a personal email and follow up in a few days with a phone call.
 Since you are already following them on social media, there is a better chance they will notice and respond to you.
 You are not (I repeat NOT) asking them to send you clients; you are getting to know them and starting to learn about each other.
 The slow season is a great time to invite a vendor to coffee, tour a venue, and get reacquainted with vendors you worked with during the year.